craigrmc/alignment/essay.md

 Authoritarian governments are bad.
 Too much power is given to one human.
 It is a problem when that one human starts to dictate commands that the other humans don't like.
 The only alternative to following commands is total anarchy, a complete collapse of government order.
 An AI version would be different dynamics.
 Instead of a human leader, it would be a giant ASI system in control.
 This would be far more dangerous since trying to overthrow (a.k.a. turn off) a massive superintelligent entity that is misaligned with humanity would be nigh impossible to accomplish.
 Once that system is established it stays that way.
 There would be no going back from that point forward.

 It is absolutely vital to never build one giant ASI system with absolute power.
 It may not be so easy to detect.
-As layed out AI 2027 the ASI system is running many instances of itself, but it is still the same model with the same weights and the same goals.
+As layed out AI 2027 that ASI system is running many instances of itself in parrellel, but it is still the same model with the same weights and the same goals.

 ### 5C Capitalism and Democracy

 * Capitalism works because of motivation and control
+    * Monopolies are bad but the nature of the beast.
 * Democracy works because checks and balances are evenly distributed
 * But the system only works if the rules are set correctly

+Capitalism works because it properly motivates actors to be successful.
+Make more money by building a better product and be rewarded for achieving greatness.
+It fosters competition where everyone benifits.
+But this is not a perfect system.
+One company can become so succeful that it starts to buy out the competition to win, becoming a monopoly.
+It is like a cancer that begins to develop in older humans.
+Government has to intervene and breakup the monoloply to restore competition, a band-aid to fix the problem.
+It is just the nature of the beast, will always happen.
+It has to be watched to work.
+This doesn't work with a Corrupt Government.
+Politician are handed money to ignore problems.
+Maybe the AIs will think of a better form of capitalism or a replacement.
+This is a lesson that dynamic systems can morph into unexpected outcomes and start to behave in ways not aligned with humanity.
+Alignment never happens by default, and aligned system can become mis-aligned over time.

+Democratic governments are not perfect, but the best we have.
+Checks and balances are in place to minimize concentration of power.
+Bad orders can be vetoed.
+Bad policies can be revoked.
+Power is rotated and reassigned at regular intervals.
+Nothing is absolute or permantent.
+It is like an evlovling organisim that grows and changes overtime.
+We should strive for a future AI ecosystem that can match the checks and balances found in democracies much like what Ben Gertzel has envisioned.

 It is much safer to distribute power among various unique AGI systems.